MicrosoftDocs/win32/desktop-src/search/-search-sql-literals.md

 ---
-Description: 'A literal is a string of characters that represents a value in a query statement.
+Description: A literal is a string of characters that represents a value in a query statement.
 You use literals to compare column values or to specify search terms.
-Windows Search supports the following types of literals.' ms.assetid: 'cc526174-3c91-402d-b7d0-69fc9a61c3f9'
+Windows Search supports the following types of literals. ms.assetid: cc526174-3c91-402d-b7d0-69fc9a61c3f9
 title: Literals
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Literals